 Organize your items by category and contain them appropriately.
 For prescription medications, make sure they’re out of the reach of children!

-When you go through your items, consider putting travel-sized items aside (that haven’t expired) in a basket or zipped pouch for guests or travel.
+When you go through your items, consider putting a handful of travel-sized items in a basket or zipped pouch for guests.

 Here’s a list of the most common items you can toss